-a Financial Leadership of a financial firm or management of the finance function of an enterprise, resulting in proficiency in complex financial management, capital allocation, and financial reporting processes, or experience in actively supervising a principal financial principal accounting officer, controller, public accountant or person performing similar functions b Gender, ethic, Representation of gender, ethic, geographic, cultural or other perspective that expand the national or Board's understanding of the viewpoints of customers, partners, employees, Governments other diversity and other stakeholders worldwide. с Legal, Risk Expertise in handling legal issues and risks analyses and mitigation process.
-Management d Business Knowledge Knowledge of the environment in which the company operates Industry structure and outlook. e Leadership Extended leadership experience for a significant enterprise, resulting in a practical understanding of organizations, processes, planning and risk management.
+a Financial Leadership of a financial firm or management of the finance function of an enterprise, resulting in proficiency in complex financial management, capital allocation, and financial reporting processes, or experience in actively supervising a principal financial principal accounting officer, controller, public accountant or person performing similar functions b c Gender, ethic, national or other diversity Legal, Risk Management Representation of gender, ethic, geographic, cultural or other perspective that expand the Board's understanding of the viewpoints of customers, partners, employees, Governments and other stakeholders worldwide.
+Expertise in handling legal issues and risks analyses and mitigation process. d Business Knowledge Knowledge of the environment in which the company operates Industry structure and outlook. e Leadership Extended leadership experience for a significant enterprise, resulting in a practical understanding of organizations, processes, planning and risk management.
 Demonstrated strengths in developing talent, planning succession and driving change and long growth.

-f Technology A significant background in technology, resulting in knowledge of how to anticipate technological trends, generates discoveries, innovation, and extends or creates new business models. g Board service Service on a public company Board to develop insights about maintaining Board and and governance management accountability, protecting shareholder interests, and observing appropriate governance practices. h Sales and Experience in developing strategies to grow sales and market share, build brand awareness marketing and equity and enhance enterprise reputation.
+f Technology A significant background in technology, resulting in knowledge of how to anticipate technological trends, generates discoveries, innovation, and extends or creates new business D 1 ' models. g Board service Service on a public company Board to develop insights about maintaining Board and and governance management accountability, protecting shareholder interests, and observing appropriate governance practices. h Sales and Experience in developing strategies to grow sales and market share, build brand awareness marketing and equity and enhance enterprise reputation.